EckigerLuca/Darling/README.md

 ### But if You want to host it by yourself,
 rename the `config.json.public` to `config.json` and edit the values.
 The Bot **needs** the `SERVER MEMBERS INTENT`, so make sure to enable it!

 After that, use `npm i` to install all needed packages.
-When done, run the `index.js` and the bot should be online.
+When done, register the slash commands by using `npm run deploy` in your console.

-Do not forget to register the application commands by running the `deploy-commands.js` in the src folder!
+You can then start the bot with `npm start` or `node .`

 If the bot is online, invite it to the server You want to use it on!
 (Check the image for permissions).